usnistgov/FIPS201/_Appendix/glossary.md

 Biometric Verification Decision
-: A determination of whether biometric probe(s) and biometric reference(s) have the same biometric source based on comparison score(s) during a verification transaction [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37).
+: A determination of whether biometric probe(s) and biometric reference(s) have the same biometric source based on comparison score(s) during a _biometric verification_ transaction [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37).

 Capture